opensafely/os-demo-research/rmarkdown/Rdemo.md

 ![](Rdemo_files/figure-markdown_github/stppop.map-1.png)

-Or a bar chart if you prefer (click “code” to the right to show the code):
+Or a bar chart if you prefer (click "code" to the right to show the code):

 ``` r